Searching ...

 National Museum US Airforce Dayton OH

-In the past, Dayton has been named a top place to live for recent graduates, starting a career, for mid-career professionals, and one of the happiest places to work.
+In the past, Dayton has been named a top place to live for recent graduates starting a career, for mid-career professionals, and one of the happiest places to work.
 The top industries are aerospace research and development, manufacturing, information technology, and health care.
 The concentration of aerospace-related industries shouldn’t be a surprise, as nearby is the Wright-Patterson Air Force Base.
+The University of Dayton supports these industries with degree and training programs.

 Dayton ranks highly for its overall affordability.
-It has a cost of living 29% below the national average.
+Its cost of living is 20% below the national average.
 Of Ohio’s major four cities, it’s the cheapest.
-The median list price for a home in January 2023 was $135,000, and that’s with 947 homes on the market.
+The median list price for a home in Dayton during July 2024 was $180,000, with 1,245 homes on the market.

 Even though Dayton classifies as a city, it’s considered midsize.
 That brings fewer traffic problems.
 In fact, the ease of getting around is one of the things locals love about living in Dayton.
 The commute averages 10-24 minutes, and that’s to get to downtown attractions.
 It never feels too crowded, even when you’re at a busy summer festival.